Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 Furthermore, these complex fermions will be transformed by reflection $\bs{M}_1^2$ as the following way:

 As a consequence, the atomic insulator $|\psi_\mu\rangle$ is an eigenstate of $\bs{M}_1^2$ with eignevalue $-1$:

 Similarly, $|\psi_\mu\rangle$ is also an eigenstate of $\bs{M}_1^1$ with eigenvalue $-1$.
-Therefore, the nontrivial 0D bSPT block-state decorated on $\mu$ cannot be trivialized by 1D bubble construction on $\tau_1$.
+Similar for all other reflection generators $\bs{M}_1^{3,4,5,6}$.
+Therefore, the nontrivial 0D bSPT block state decorated on $\mu$ would be trivialized by 1D bubble construction on $\tau_1$.

 Then consider the fermion parity of the 0D block $\mu$.
-Similar to the $T_h$-symmetric case, for spinless fermions, complex fermion decoration on 0D block $\mu$ is a nontrivial block-state.
+Similar to the $T_h$-symmetric case, for spinless fermions, complex fermion decoration on 0D block $\mu$ is a nontrivial block state.

-For spin-1/2 fermions, the index $n_0$ in Eq. (\ref{1-supercohomology Td}) representing the fermion parity of 0D block-state on $\mu$ is \textit{obstructed}.
+For spin-1/2 fermions, the index $n_0$ in Eq. (\ref{1-supercohomology Td}) representing the fermion parity of 0D block state on $\mu$ is \textit{obstructed}.
 Furthermore, we repeatedly consider the atomic insulator $|\psi_\mu\rangle$, to satisfy the spin-1/2 condition (i.e., $\left(\bs{M}_1^2\right)^2=-1$), we should refine the symmetry properties of the complex fermions $c_{1,2,3,4}^\dag$ to:

 Then the atomic insulator $|\psi_\mu\rangle$ is an eigenstate of $\bs{M}_1^2$ with eigenvalue $-1$:

 On the other hand, under $\bs{M}_1^1$, complex fermions $c_{1,2,3,4}^\dag$ transforms as: